Hindustani-speaking world: India

+A multilingual signboard from Hazrat Nizamuddin railway station, Delhi, depicting Hindi in the Devanagari script (top) and Urdu in the Nastaliq script (bottom-left).

+Hindi is spoken widely across India, particularly in the northern and central regions.
+It is the primary language in states such as Uttar Pradesh, Bihar, Madhya Pradesh, and Delhi.
+According to the 2011 census of India, Hindi is the most spoken language in the country, spoken by more than 40% of the nation's total population.
+It is also the nation's fastest growing language.
+Urdu is also a significant language, particularly in states like Uttar Pradesh, Telangana, and Jammu and Kashmir, with around 5% of the population identifying it as their first language.

 Pakistan

-A multilingual signboard from Hazrat Nizamuddin railway station, Delhi, depicting Hindi (top) and Urdu (bottom-left).

 In Pakistan, Urdu serves as the National language and is spoken by approximately 9% of the population as a first language, while it is understood by a much larger segment of the population, serving as the nation's Lingua franca.
 Urdu is the medium of instruction in schools and is used in government and media.